pelias/openstreetmap/README.md

 Before continuing you should confirm that you have these tools correctly installed and elasticsearch is running on port `9200`.

-## Elasticsearch plugin

-In order to perform more complex analysis of text we have a custom elasticsearch plugin which needs to be installed.

-You can find more information about the plugin here: https://github.com/pelias/elasticsearch-plugin

 ## Elasticsearch scripts

 In order to perform better document ranking we provide custom elasticsearch groovy scripts which must be installed.